It can cost between £110 to £230 to castrate a male dog and between £154 to £397 to spay female dog, based on our research.

-A male dog can be castrated between six to seven months, and depending on the breed, this can vary.
+A male dog can be castrated between six to seven months, but it can vary depending on the breed.
 Speak to your vet for clarification.

-A female dog can be spayed at around six months old, however this can differ if you have a larger dog.
-Your vet will be able to provide you with more information.
+A female dog can be spayed at around six months old, however, this can differ if you have a larger dog.

-Delaying your dogs spay un-necessarily could actually lead to more problems, such as increased risk of breast cancer after she’s had her third season.
+Delaying your dog's spay un-necessarily could lead to more problems, such as the increased risk of breast cancer after she’s had her third season.

 Does pet insurance cover neutering?